MarcoIeni/release-plz/website/docs/config.md

 #### The `git_release_type` field

 The publish mode for a release.
-Supported modes are *(GitHub, Gitea only)*:
+Supported modes are:

-- `Prod`: will mark the release as ready for production. *(Default)*.
+- `"prod"`: will mark the release as ready for production. *(Default)*.
+- `"pre"`: will mark the release as not ready for production (pre-release).
+- `"auto"`:
-- `Pre`: will mark the release as not ready for production (pre-release).
+  - if there's a SemVer pre-release in the version (e.g. `v1.0.0-rc1`), will mark the release as not ready for production (pre-release).
-- `Auto`: will mark the release as not ready for production in case there is a semver pre-release in the tag e.g. v1.0.0-rc1.
-Otherwise it will be marked as ready for production.
+  - if there isn't a semver pre-release in the version (e.g. `v1.0.0`), will mark the release as ready for production.

+*(GitHub, Gitea only)*.

 #### The `git_release_draft` field

-- If `true`, release-plz creates the git release as draft (unpublished). *(GitHub, Gitea only)*.
+- If `true`, release-plz creates the git release as draft (unpublished).
 - If `false`, release-plz publishes the created git release. *(Default)*.

+*(GitHub, Gitea only)*.

 #### The `git_tag_enable` field